givemepower8/givemepower8.github.io/_posts/2018-04-01-React-Components.md

 ### props

-props are parameter which takes in the arguments from JSX.
+Parent component communicates with children components using props. props are parameter which takes in the arguments from JSX.
 The props are mapped to the attributes inside the component tags.

 [render-props](https://reactjs.org/docs/render-props.html)